libktx/ktx/box2d/README.md

   - `prismaticJointWith`: `PrismaticJoint`.
   - `jointWith`: any `Joint` type supported by the custom `JointDef` passed as the method argument.
 - `earthGravity` is a constant that roughly matches Earth's gravity.
-- `rayCast` extension methods to allow creating ray-cast callbacks with Kotlin lambda shorthand.
+- `World.rayCast` extension methods allow creating ray-cast callbacks with Kotlin lambda syntax.

 ### Usage examples